sayantan-hazra/sayantan-hazra/README.md

 ### Show some ❤️ by starring some of my repositories!

 </div>
--  💬 Ask me about Flutter, Firebase, Java, Dart, Javascript, OOPS, DBMS ,Data Structures & Algorithms.
+-  💬 Ask me about C, Java, Python, Javascript, OOPS, DBMS ,Data Structures & Algorithms.

 -  😄 Pronouns: He/His